raphiz/nele/README.md

 Feel free to open new issues, submit pull requests or send me an email.
 I would love to hear from you.

+This project is developed with [git flow](http://nvie.com/posts/a-successful-git-branching-model/).
+If you create a pull request, please select merge on `development` - not on `master`